Introduction

 Summary Tab

 Format: Set to MP4 (or as desired).
-Remember
+Remember that

-underlying codecs eg H264 will be set later.
+codecs eg H264 will be set later.

 Save As:

 Click the Browse button to set the output folder.
+For

-For single encodes, you can change the file name.
+single encodes, you can change the file name.

 Dimensions Tab

-of 768x576 (which, in effect, is 4:3).
-You can
+768x576 (which is, in effect, 4:3).
+You can change

 Filters Tab